aaronwins356/UnrealCoder/README.md

    The application starts on `http://127.0.0.1:4891` by default.
 The console prints a banner once Flask is ready.

-If Tor support is enabled, the server will attempt to start Tor in a background thread during initialisation. *** Use a VPN ***
+If Tor support is enabled, the server will attempt to start Tor in a background thread during initialisation and wait for the SOCKS proxy to accept connections before continuing. *** Use a VPN ***

 ### Using the chat client